israel-dryer/ttkbootstrap/docs/widgets/entry.rst

 Configuration
 =============

-Use the following classes, states, and options when configuring or modifying a new ttk combobox style.
+Use the following classes, states, and options when configuring or modifying a new ``ttk.Entry`` style.

 Class names
 -----------